 - mid-afternoon: shot of apple cider vinegar in a little water.

-- dinner: roasted salmon with lemon wedges, swiss chard or kale cooked in coconut oil, wild rice or roasted sweet potato.
+- dinner: roasted salmon with lemon wedges, swiss chard or kale cooked in coconut oil, carrot fries.
 Roasted Brussels sprouts or cauliflower rice are great menu items too.

 - drink plenty of water during the day.

 Notice I don’t include a lot of raw foods.
 That’s because people with gut issues don’t digest raw foods well, and cooked, warming foods are easier to digest and better on the belly.
 Your own milage may vary.

 Note: these are guidelines.
 This protocol looks different for everyone in my practice dependent upon their health history and test results.